Natalie McNally: Vigil held for Lurgan stabbing victim

 The family and friends of Natalie McNally, who died after she was stabbed in Lurgan, County Armagh, are holding a vigil in her memory.

-The 32-year-old victim was attacked in her home in Silverwood Green and was pronounced dead on Monday night.
+The 32-year-old was attacked in her home in Silverwood Green and was pronounced dead on Monday night.

 Mourners gathered in the street near her home to pay tribute to Ms McNally, who was 15 weeks pregnant.